 What If I Add Extra Solar (PV) Panels

-Cutting Your Electricity Bills – Ultimately, as is the name of the game here at Love Energy Savings, you can reduce your electricity bills by choosing to generate your own power.
-It doesn’t take a genius to work out that this will mean you have to buy less from your supplier, so as a long term option it is extremely viable.
-You would obviously have to rely on sunshine which can be problematic in the UK, but will more often than not end up being a good business decision.
+Reduced Electricity Bills – Ultimately, as is the name of the game here at Love Energy Savings, you can reduce your electricity bills by choosing to generate your own power.
+It doesn’t take a genius to work out that this will mean you have to buy less from your supplier, so as a long-term option it is extremely viable.
+You often have to rely on the weather which can be problematic in the UK, but it will more often than not end up being a good business decision.

-Generation Tariff – Once you have agreed a unit rate with your supplier (p/kWh) then you can guarantee these for periods up to 20 years and these are index linked.
+Generation Tariff – The rates you agreed with your supplier could be guaranteed for periods up to 20 years and these are index linked.

-After that, all you need to do is keep on top of your power generation and FIT payments.
-It is a requirement that you log all this information so it is a prudent move to put a system in place for this.
+It is essential that you keep on top of your power generation and FIT payments.
+You should record information such as your MCS Database certificate, your eligibility date and your payment schedule.
 This is a precaution which is necessary just in case of unforeseen circumstances such as FIT licensees becoming insolvent and other such scenarios.
 The exact criteria are:

 - The licensee must record their generation and export meter readings